JonasGrabbe/GradientDecentOnManifolds/README.md

 # Stochastic Gradient Descent on Riemannian Manifolds.

-This project is inspired by the works of Silvere Bonnabel on "Stochastic gradient descent on Riemannian manifolds" [1] and S. Chan et al.'s work on "Decentralized Riemannian Gradient Descent on the Stiefel Manifold"[2].
-The goal of this project is to implement and explore the applications of Riemannian stochastic gradient descent algorithms in various optimization problems.
+This project focuses on the exploration and implementation of the algorithmic approach of stochastic gradient descent on Riemannian manifolds.
+We aim to extend the classical gradient descent algorithm, traditionally applied in Euclidean space, to the context of Riemannian manifolds, with the ultimate objective of optimizing cost functions defined on such manifolds.

 ### Background
-Stochastic gradient descent (SGD) is a widely used optimization technique for finding the local minima of a cost function, especially in the context of machine learning.
-Bonnabel's work extends the SGD algorithm to cases where the function is defined on a Riemannian manifold [1].
+A Riemannian manifold is a mathematical structure that generalizes the notion of a curved space to higher dimensions.
+It is a crucial concept in differential geometry and has found applications in many areas of mathematics and physics.
+In machine learning, the usage of Riemannian manifolds allows us to define cost functions on a curved space rather than on a flat, Euclidean one, which can offer a more nuanced and accurate representation of the problem at hand.

-This extension has numerous potential applications, including gossip algorithms on the set of covariance matrices and optimization on the Stiefel manifold [2].
+Stochastic gradient descent is a widely used optimization method in machine learning due to its computational efficiency and scalability to large datasets.
+Its primary aim is to find the local minima of a cost function, even when evaluations of the function are corrupted by noise.
+In this project, we aim to extend this optimization method to the case where the function is defined on a Riemannian manifold.

 ### Project Structure
 The project is organized into the following directories: